 While these statistics are interesting, the social networking studies have one important limitation: they looked solely at how college students use the Internet to communicate.
 This accounts for only about one-fourth of Facebook’s population.
 The extent to which gender differences in online communication carry over to non-college students has yet to be studied.

-New Tech Gadgets
+Gender Differences with New Tech Gadgets

 You do not have to be a geek to realize that technology is constantly changing in the world today.
 As this evolution occurs, some people are OK waiting a while before picking up the hot, new gadgets.
 But other people need the cool, new toys right away.
 Does gender have any effect on where people fall in this spectrum?